VGVentures/very_good_engineering/src/content/docs/testing/golden_file_testing.md

 ```

 :::tip
-[You should avoid using magic strings to tag test](../testing/#avoid-using-magic-strings-to-tag-test).
+[You should avoid using magic strings to tag tests](../testing/#avoid-using-magic-strings-to-tag-test).
 Instead, use constants to tag tests.
 This helps to avoid typos and makes it easier to refactor.
 :::

 ### Configure your golden test tag

-To configure a golden test tag across multiple files or an entire package create a `dart_test.yaml` file and add the tag configuration:
+To configure a golden test tag across multiple files (or an entire package), create a `dart_test.yaml` file and add the tag configuration:

 ```
 tags: